milvus-io/milvus/deployments/binary/README.md

 # Run Milvus standalone through binary files

-To quickly install and experience Milvus without docker or kubernetes, this document provides a tutorial for installing Milvus and dependencies, etcd and MinIO, through binary files.
+To quickly install Milvus standalone without docker or kubernetes, this document provides a tutorial for installing Milvus and dependencies, etcd and MinIO, through binary files.

 Before installing, you can refer to [docker-compose.yml](https://github.com/milvus-io/milvus/blob/master/deployments/docker/standalone/docker-compose.yml) to check the versions required by etcd and MinIO.